Transformers as Algorithms: Generalization and Stability in In-context Learning: Interpreting In-context Learning as a Model Selection Procedure

 In Section~\ref{sec mtl}, we study the generalization error of ICL, which can be eliminated by increasing sample size $n$ or number of {sequences $M$} per task.
-In this section, we will discuss implicit model selection in ICL building on the formalism that transformer is a learning algorithm.
+In this section, we will discuss how ICL can be interpreted as an implicit model selection procedure building on the formalism that transformer is a learning algorithm.
 Following Figure \ref{fig:main_exp} and prior works \cite{garg2022can,laskin2022context,hollmann2022tabpfn}, a plausible assumption is that, transformer can implement ERM algorithms up to a certain accuracy.
 Then, model selection can be formalized by the selection of the right hypothesis class so that running ERM on that hypothesis class can strike a good bias-variance tradeoff during ICL.